nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     Use case ends.

-**Use case: U7 - Remove remarks about a client**
+**Use case: U7 - Remove all remarks about a client**

 **MSS**

 1. User performs <u> Edit remarks about a client (U4)</u>.
-2. User removes existing remark through editing.
+2. User removes all existing remarks through editing.

     Use case ends.